 Studio store employees are basically retail workers — stocking shelves, handling the cash register, doing inventory, etc.

-You can attain these positions by visiting the studio website’s job listings, but all too often it’s easier to be creative and find the number of the studio store or coffee shop and inquire about possible openings.
+You can attain these positions by visiting the studio website's job listings.
+Still, it's easier to be creative and find the number of the studio store or coffee shop and inquire about possible openings.